Flexible Cutting Mats

 A good-quality cutting board is essential.
 Our favorites are big, sturdy, and durable, but sometimes we like to supplement them with lighter-weight options.
 Enter flexible cutting mats.
 Lightweight and made from dishwasher-safe plastic, they can be easily tucked into the dishwasher after use—a convenience that we especially appreciate when working with messy raw proteins.
 They're also generally flexible enough to roll up like a newspaper and funnel ingredients directly into a skillet or bowl.
-We purchased eight, including products sold in packs of four or five and one that's sold individually, priced from $2.00 to $8.00 per mat.
+We purchased eight, including products sold in packs of four or five and one that's sold individually, priced from about $2.00 to about $8.00 per mat.
 We put them through their paces with a slew of cutting and chopping tasks, evaluating how well they stood up to stains, odors, repeated knife strokes, and washing.

 Flexible cutting mats are often double-sided, and they can be used directly on the counter or placed atop a larger cutting board.
 We tried them in each position.
 No matter how they're arranged, they're simply more prone to slipping than standard cutting boards.
 Some rocked back and forth or spun in circles, even when we used a damp paper towel to try to anchor them in place.
 Slick foods, such as halved onions and raw chicken, also sometimes slid on the mats.
 In this evaluation, the surfaces of the mats proved to be more important than their thickness or weight.
 Perfectly smooth mats tended to slip or skate around on the counter.
 The mats that felt most stable—both on the counter and atop a cutting board—had swirls, tiny raised dots, or grid patterns.
 If they were textured on only one side, we preferred to place that side on the counter for extra stability, but mats that were textured on both sides stayed put better and provided more traction for slick foods.

 We also preferred midsize mats.
 Some were so dinky that chicken pieces slid off as we pounded them and diced onion spilled onto the counter.
 But one mat was too big to be convenient; the extra space was useful for cutting, but at 18 by 24 inches, it was difficult to store and wouldn't fit in most dishwashers.
-The most versatile boards measured about 11 by 14 inches (the same as our winning small cutting board WEB LINK HERE), making them big enough to contain all the food we were preparing but still compact enough to easily maneuver around the kitchen and put in the dishwasher.
+The most versatile boards measured about 11 by 14 inches (the same as our winning small cutting board), making them big enough to contain all the food we were preparing but still compact enough to easily maneuver around the kitchen and put in the dishwasher.

 A handy benefit of flexible cutting mats is that you can bend them to funnel ingredients into bowls and cookware, so we used the mats to ferry chopped onions, carrots, celery, and broccoli around the kitchen after cutting the vegetables on the mats.
 We also transferred flour to the bowl of a stand mixer, a simple task that often results in flour spilled everywhere.
 Mats that were too stiff and rigid could only be tilted into skillets or mixing bowls, and that was no more effective than working with traditional flat cutting boards.
 Truly flexible mats tidily funneled their contents precisely where we wanted them.